patrickgilsf/q-sys-ide-importer/readme.md

 ## Write your code

-Write your control code in `/lua/import.lua`
+Write your control code in `/lua/<file name>.lua`file name must correspond in `init.json/imports.file`
 > [!WARNING]
 > Make sure you have a control for every instance of `Controls.control` in your code